Senior Thesis Seminar

 - Exceptions will be made to the minimum GPA requirement in items 2 and 3 if the thesis is judged to be of extraordinarily high quality.

-A majority vote of the Honors Committee then ensures a recommendation for Honors, and the candidate’s name is forwarded to the WCAS Committee on Undergraduate Academic Excellence which makes the final determination of honors.
+If the department recommends Honors, the candidate’s name is forwarded to the WCAS Committee on Undergraduate Academic Excellence which makes the final determination of honors.
+Be advised that there have been cases in which the department has recommended Honors but the College has declined to confer Honors.

 The Grace Douglas Johnston prize is awarded to the student whose honors thesis is judged to be of the highest quality.
 The award is made by the department’s Undergraduate Awards Committee.

-The department Chair will hear cases in which a student feels that he or she has received unsatisfactory consideration from the department’s Honors Committee.
+The department Chair will hear cases in which a student feels that he or she has received unsatisfactory consideration from the department’s Undergraduate Awards Committee.